jsenn2/jsenn2.github.io/index.md

 ### 2025
 - **ECSR 2025 annual conference**
   `University of Cologne, Germany`
-  - *Gay grace.
-The sequential rise of homosexuality acceptance in Swiss and US congregations*
+  - *The sequential rise of female religious leadership*
 - **SISR/ISSR 2025 annual conference**
   `Kaunas, Lithuania`
   - *Gay grace.
 The sequential rise of homosexuality acceptance in Swiss and US congregations*